openanalytics/shinyproxy-quarto-demo/README.md

 sudo docker build -t openanalytics/shinyproxy-quarto-demo .
 ```

-This repository also contains an example of a Qaurto document that is
+This repository also contains an example of a Quarto document that is
 pre-rendered during the Docker build.
 This reduces the startup time of the
 application.
 This image is available on Docker Hub: